Love Island 2020 cast - meet the 12 singletons looking for love

 Instagram: @turley_paige

 Paige, who describes herself as “loud, boisterous and fun”, once dated Lewis Capaldi and has had her own taste of limelight when she appeared on Britain’s Got Talent when she was younger.
-But how will she cope with villa life?
+And she’s been in the centre of drama in the villa after an argument with Ollie, who has since left, putting her in a vulnerable position – it’s never simple in Love Island.

 Mike Boateng